(A chapter of Akayama DanJay.)

 Eisu puffed deeper than his sister and passed the roach to Lucille.
 Her first puff was a brave one.
 As she coughed, Eisu explained.
 “A lot of laws are left over from the World-Unification.
 Bringing countless warring micro-nations and mega-corporations under one constitution required concessions.”

 “Concessions which aren’t totally sensible in hindsight,” said Fumiko.
 “A government unites very different groups of people.
 Sort of like this moon-base.”

 “Makes sense, I guess,” Lucille said between coughs.
 She’d inhaled most of the roach in her first impressive puff.
 She returned the rest for Fumiko to finish off.
 “Eisu, Fumiko, I’m gathering impressions and I’d like yours, too.
 What do you think is Earth’s current attitude toward the micro-nations and mega-corporations which dominated Earth before the World-Unification?
 Positive?
 Negative?”

 “Our grandmother says things haven’t changed enough since then,” admitted Eisu.
-“The endless wars and Victim Card have just become arguments in parliament.
+“Endless wars and fifty-dimensional space-chess have just become arguments in parliament.
 It looks more civilized, but the outcomes still make or break people’s livelihoods.”